halirutan/IntelliJ-Key-Promoter-X/README.md

 ## Installation

-The plugin can be installed with **Settings | Plugins | Browse Repositories** and no further set up is required.
-When a button is clicked with the mouse, a notification pops up that shows the shortcut which can be used instead.
+The plugin can be installed with **Settings | Plugins | Market Place** and searching for Key Promoter X. When a button is clicked with the mouse, a notification pops up that shows the shortcut which can be used instead.
 If a button has no shortcut and is pressed several times, a notification is shown that lets you easily create a shortcut for this action.